Which Conditions Have the Lowest Adherence Rates?

 Research by the Behavioral Diabetes Institute indicates that poor medication adherence is very common among patients with diabetes.
 In fact, nearly 50 percent of patients with diabetes struggle (and ultimately fail) to reach their glycemic goals.
 Diabetes medication non-adherence can have significant negative consequences, ranging from inadequate glycemic control to increased emergency room visits, hospitalizations, and mortalities.

 Asthma is another condition with poor adherence rates.
-Barriers to asthma medication adherence range from not knowing how to use an inhaler and fearing insulin injections to struggling with complex dosing regimens and denying one’s condition.
-As such, preventing non-adherence in asthma patients is difficult for many healthcare organizations.
+Barriers to asthma medication adherence range from not knowing how to use an inhaler and fearing injections to struggling with complex dosing regimens and denying one’s condition.
+As such, preventing non-adherence in patients with asthma is difficult for many healthcare organizations.

 Adherence is an unmet challenge for oral anticancer medications (OAMs).
 There are a myriad of reasons for non-adherence to cancer medications, from rising out-of-pocket drug costs to limited access.
 Whatever the reason, deviation from 100% adherence is serious and can result in significant treatment failures for patients with various cancers.

-Despite the significant challenges posed by non-adherence to medications for chronic conditions, there are still steps that pharmaceutical companies, pharmacies, payers, and prescribers alike can take to drive improvements.
+Despite the significant challenges posed by non-adherence to medications for chronic conditions, there are still steps that pharmaceutical companies can take to drive improvements.

 Artificial intelligence (AI) has emerged in recent years as a highly effective tool for improving patient support programs and overcoming barriers to adherence.
 How?
-The answer lies in smart data, predictive analytics, and personalization.
+The answer lies in identified data, predictive analytics, and personalization at the individual level.